 You have now successfully deployed and tested your web app and it is available publicly over the Internet.

 In the next tutorial, you'll update application code and deploy the change to the test, staging, and production environments.

 Note While your application is in use in the production environment you should be implementing a recovery plan.
-That is, you should be periodically backing up your databases from the production site to a secure storage location, and you should be keeping several generations of such backups.
+That is, you should be periodically backing up your databases from the production app to a secure storage location, and you should be keeping several generations of such backups.
 When you update the database, you should make a backup copy from immediately before the change.
 Then, if you make a mistake and don't discover it until after you have deployed it to production, you will still be able to recover the database to the state it was in before it became corrupted.
-For more information, see Windows Azure SQL Database Backup and Restore.
+For more information, see Azure SQL Database Backup and Restore.